-Example: Home haemodialysis - you'll typically need to have dialysis sessions more frequently than you would in a clinic but you can choose a treatment plan that meets your medical needs and fits around your life.
-Haemodialysis means you'll have 4 treatment-free days a week, but the treatment sessions last longer and you may need to visit the hospital each time.
+Example: Home hemodialysis - you'll typically need to have dialysis sessions more frequently than you would in a clinic but you can choose a treatment plan that meets your medical needs and fits around your life.
+Hemodialysis means you'll have 4 treatment-free days a week, but the treatment sessions last longer and you may need to visit the hospital each time.
 Peritoneal dialysis is fairly simple to perform at home and occasionally while you sleep but it must be done each day.

 If you are given the option to select the type of dialysis you get, your care team will go over the advantages and disadvantages of each choice with you to aid in your decision-making.

-Life on dialysis
+Life on dialysis:

 Many dialysis patients enjoy a decent quality of life.
 If everything else is okay, you should be able to:

-continue working or studying
+Continue working or studying.